 It was an in water start and we had to cross the chip mats before we entered the water.
 I don’t understand how they did the chip timing if we crossed the mat a full 10-15 seconds before the race actually started, but I used my trusty Garmin, G-Cube, to keep track of things for me.
 Yes, in the swim too.
 He was under my swim cap – sneaky devil!

-Probably just finished rounding the buoys at the time this picture was taken.
+If you look closely, I'm out there somewhere.
+Probably just finished rounding the buoys at the time this picture was taken. |

 My exit out of the water wasn’t captured, but don’t worry, you don’t want to see that anyway.
 I was shocked and very happy to see that my swim time was